 While we do prefer in-person lessons, there are some advantages to online lessons:

-No commute to the studio!
+No driving or parking!
 Save time and money by taking lessons from the comfort of your own home.

-Recording your lesson on video is even easier than it is in person, because in Zoom we can record directly to the cloud and then send you a link afterward.
+Recording your lesson on video is easier than in person, because in Zoom we can record directly to the cloud and then send you a link afterward.
 No need to transfer huge video files person-to-person.
 You can better see what you’re doing, and easily refer back to breakthroughs.

-You can continue working on your song or exercises immediately, because you’re already warmed up and aren’t rushing off to go to the next place.
+You can continue working on your song or exercises immediately after your lesson, because you’re already warmed up and aren’t rushing off to go to the next place.

 Tips for Great Online Lessons

-Cue Up Your Tracks – If you know which songs you’re going to work on, cue up tracks before the lesson starts so you don’t spend valuable lesson time searching for tracks.
+Cue Up Your Tracks – If you know which songs you’re going to work on, you can cue up tracks before the lesson starts.

-Fast Internet – Be on WiFi if possible, not cell service (unless it’s 4G or 5G).
+Fast Internet – Be on WiFi if possible, not cell service.
+Even better, hard-wire into your router.

-Find a Good Place to Have Your Lesson – Sitting cross-legged on your bed and looking down at your phone is not going to result in a very good lesson!
-Try to find a place with a little privacy where you can stand AND place your device at chest or eye level.
+Find a Good Place to Have Your Lesson – Try to find a place with a little privacy where you can stand AND place your device at chest or eye level.

 Be Patient.
-If you’re new to online lessons, there might be one or two things to iron out at the very beginning.
-But it usually doesn’t take long, and then you’re set forever!
+If you’re new to online lessons, there might be one or two things to iron out at first.
+But it usually doesn’t take long, and then you’re set!